CarlaCGDM/icon_generator/README.md

 # Blender Batch Renderer

-This script automates the process of standardizing, scaling, and rendering objects in Blender.
-It ensures objects fit within the camera view, applies a 3-point lighting setup, and generates renders at multiple resolutions (1024px, 512px, 256px, 128px and 64px).
+This script automates the process of standardizing, scaling, and rendering objects in Blender with videogame icon generation in mind.
+It ensures objects fit within the camera view, applies a 3-point lighting setup (if no lights exist), and generates renders at multiple resolutions (1024px, 512px, 256px, 128px and 64px).

 ## Usage

 1. Place your objects in a collection named **"Target"**.
-2. Run the script in Blender's scripting editor.
+3. Run the script in Blender's scripting editor.
-3. The script will:
+4. The script will:
    - Standardize object transformations
-   - Set up a camera and lighting
+   - Set up a camera
+   - Automatically add 3-point lighting **only if no lights exist** (if you add your own lights, the script will respect them)
    - Render each object at multiple resolutions
    - Save renders in the `Icons` folder